mkvtvseries/GDrive-X/README.md

 ## Disclaimer

 GDrive-X is created for educational purposes only.
+Use at your own risk.
 <br>
 ```
 Fair Use